nmshd/documentation/_includes/scenarios/integrate/share-own-attribute-to-peer.md

 ### Share multiple Attributes with a RequestItemGroup

-It is not necessary to share only a single Attribute.
+It is not necessary to share just a single Attribute.
 Instead, it is also possible to request the sharing of multiple Attributes at the same time.
 For this purpose, several RequestItems of type [ShareAttributeRequestItem]({% link _docs_integrate/share-own-attribute-to-peer.md %}#description-of-shareattributerequestitem) or suitable [RequestItemGroups]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) can be inserted into the `items` property of the [Request for sharing Attributes]({% link _docs_integrate/share-own-attribute-to-peer.md %}#request-for-sharing-attributes).
 The general structure of a [RequestItemGroup]({% link _docs_integrate/data-model-overview.md %}#requestitemgroup) is as follows:

 | Property         | Value                                                                                                                                                                 |
 | ---------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------- |